freeflowuniverse/crystaltools/README.md

 publishtools install

 #re-install (if something is wrong, do an install -reset)
-publishtools install -reset
+publishtools install --reset

 #re-install and pull newest website code in
-publishtools install -reset -pull
+publishtools install --reset -pull

 #list the known sites(will show if changes in the repo)
 publishtools list